GladiusClub/gladius-contracts/scf-23.md

   - click Expand to see created wallets
     - verify transactions on Club wallet
     - verify transactions on Parent  wallet

-IMPORTANT: write down student login and password, logout and login to https://gladius-frontend.web.app/ with Student account
+**IMPORTANT**: write down student login and password, logout and login to https://gladius-frontend.web.app/ with Student account

   - Go back to Club Admin and refresh the page
   - Verify that new student has been added
   - Verify that Club received EURC according to course fee